+- 1.4 The changes to the application are discussed within the paragraphs listed below.
+The remainder of the report remains as per the original report.

+- Paragraph 7.2

+- Paragraph 10.19

+- Paragraph 10.25

+- Paragraph 10.42

+- Paragraphs 10.67-10.69

-1.1 The application is brought to the Sub Committee in accordance with the Scheme of Delegation because the development represents a departure from Policy D5 of the UDP and comprises less than 60 dwellings.
+- 1.5 The application was originally brought to the Sub Committee in accordance with the Scheme of Delegation because the development represents a departure from Policy D5 of the UDP and comprises less than 60 dwellings.